chening567/LenovoController-CustomChargeLevels/README.md

 This is not a finished release

+This just basically sets the battery mode to normal if its above a certian percentage, then sets the mode to conservation above a certain percentage

 # How to use

 Set a start charge level and a stop charge level.